airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/inbox/creating-segments.md

    * Once filters are applied, proceed with the creation process.
    * Your new group will be created and ready for use in your marketing campaigns.

 That's it!
-You're now equipped to effectively manage your groups within the EleAPI application.
+You're now equipped to effectively manage your groups within the eleapi application.
 Should you have any further questions or need assistance, please don't hesitate to contact our support team.